 - Loudspeaker Truck

 - Mars Needs Women: K's reason for why the aliens are invading Earth.

 - Marshmallow Hell: Shii Aasu

 - Meaningful Name: The Aasu sisters are named after the Japanese pronunciation for the English word "Earth"... oh, and "arse".

-- Menstrual Menace: When one of the Aasu sisters hears an explosion in another part of the house, she assumes that her younger sister either is having her period or has missed her period.
+- All Periods Are PMS: When one of the Aasu sisters hears an explosion in another part of the house, she assumes that her younger sister either is having her period or has missed her period.